EarthScope/dataselect/doc/dataselect.md

 <b>-out file</b>

 <p style="padding-left: 30px;">Print a summary of output records to the specified file.
 Any existing file will be appended to.
 Specify the file as '-' to print to stdout or '--' to print to stderr.
-Each line contains network, station, location, channel, quality, start time, end time, byte count and sample count for each output trace segment.</p>
+Each summary line contains FDSN Source ID, publication version, start time, end time, byte count, and sample count for each output trace segment.</p>

 <b>-outprefix prefix</b>